 The Domestic Violence Act, 2005 has empowered victims of domestic abuse to speak up and seek justice against cruelty faced by them from their husbands or in-laws The outlook of the courts to uphold the interests of the women and child has also greatly helped.
-This has lead to better awareness among women about their rights and remedies too. .
+This has lead to better awareness among women about their rights and remedies too.
 Through this Act, social infrastructure for supporting victims of domestic violence has also been created through means of police officers, service providers, shelter homes, and courts.
-A number of NGO's too have come forward to support the cause of women welfare.
-Most of the, have even found encouragement from the Central and State Governments to provide special care and protection for victimized women.
+A number of NGO's have come forward to support the cause of women welfare.
+They have even found encouragement from the Central and State Governments to provide special care and protection for victimized women.

 Object and Scope of the Protection of Women from Domestic Violence Act, 2005

 The women need to be protected from the abuse they face not only at the hands of strangers but also at the hands of people they know and are related to.
 Domestic abuse has a stronger psychological effect, as a known person tends to be able to suppress the woman much more because of the close proximity and emotional involvement.
 Keeping in mind the statistics which came up showing the pitiful condition of women not only in rural areas but also surprisingly in urban cities, the Protection of Women from Domestic Violence Act, 2005 was passed.